Cowlitz River swimming hole in Washington

 Best Time to Visit

 The best time to visit is during the summer months (June to August) when temperatures are warm, the water is accessible, and the surrounding forest is lush and vibrant.
-Early fall (September) is also ideal for cooler weather and stunning autumn foliage.
+Early fall (September) is also ideal for cooler weather and striking autumn foliage.

 Difficulty Level